cinnData/DataSci/[DS-01E] Example - LendingClub data.md

 * `purpose`, a category provided by the borrower for the loan request.
 Fourteen values: 'car', 'credit_card', 'debt_consolidation', 'educational', 'home_improvement', 'house', 'major_purchase', 'medical', 'moving', 'other', 'renewable_energy', 'small_business', 'vacation' and 'wedding'.

 * `addr_state`, the state provided by the borrower in the loan application.
 51 values, from 'AK' through 'WY'.

-* `dti`, a ratio calculated using the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested loan, divided by the borrower’s self-reported monthly income.
+* `dti`, the **debt to income ratio** (%), calculated as the borrower’s total monthly debt payments on the total debt obligations, excluding mortgage and the requested loan, divided by the borrower’s self-reported monthly income.
 Missing for about 3,100 loans.

-* `fico`, the lower boundary range the borrower's FICO score at loan origination belongs to.
-FICO scores were created by the Fair Isaac Corporation (FICO).
+* `fico`, the lower boundary range the borrower's **FICO score** at loan origination belongs to.
+FICO scores are created by the Fair Isaac Corporation (FICO).
 Lenders use FICO scores along with other details on borrowers credit reports to assess credit risk and determine whether to extend credit.
 They take into account data in five areas: payment history, the current level of indebtedness, types of credit used, length of credit history and new credit accounts.

 * `initial_list_status`, the initial listing status of the loan.
 The possible values are 'w' (whole) and 'f' (fractional).
 Loans listed 'w' become available for fractional funding (and vice versa) if there are no buyers within a certain time frame.